Calculating an Average Without Overflow: Rounding Methods

 by one bit gives101

-This rounding behavior can be particularly useful in cases where you're dividing odd sums and want to follow standard rounding conventions.
+This rounding behaviour can be particularly useful in cases where you’re dividing odd sums and want to follow standard rounding conventions.

 Practical Applications of Rounding Choices